OpenEvalProject/evals/manuscripts/elife-24770/v2/manuscript.md

 In order to obtain a spatially more detailed picture of the computational processes of pain processing across the brain, we computed voxel-wise log-BF’s comparing the predictive coding model against the stimulus intensity model and the stimulus plus expectation model, respectively.
 Again, responses in bilateral anterior insula strongly supported the predictive coding model (Figure 5C,D).
 Within the posterior insula and parietal operculum, this more fine-grained analyses revealed bilateral evidence for the simpler, stimulus-intensity model, which was less evident on the ROI level.
 Similar results were obtained when comparing the predictive coding model against the stimulus plus expectation model (Figure 5D), but evidence for the stimulus plus expectation model was weaker.
 Directly comparing the stimulus intensity model against the stimulus plus expectation model revealed modest support for the stimulus intensity model (log-BF >2) in midcingulate cortex, posterior insula, and parietal operculum.

-A surface projection of the non-thresholded, voxel-wise log-BF maps comparing the predictive coding model against the two alternative models within the insula, demonstrated a gradual change in evidence from anterior to posterior insula (
+A surface projection of the non-thresholded, voxel-wise log-BF maps comparing the predictive coding model against the two alternative models within the insula, demonstrated a gradual change in evidence from anterior to posterior insula (Figure 5C,D).
+This gradient is also evident when the average log-BF from the insula is plotted over the anterior-posterior dimension (Figure 6A).
+Importantly, and in line with anatomical considerations, the gradient is also steeper in the right hemisphere (contralateral to stimulation) based on the more decisive evidence in both anterior and posterior insula.

 ![Figure 6.](https://cdn.elifesciences.org/articles/24770/elife-24770-fig6-v2.jpg)

 **Figure 6.:** (A) Plotting the average log-BF for left and right insula against y-coordinates shows the anterior-posterior gradient from predictive coding to stimulus intensity coding.
 (B) Weight parameters are positive for prediction and PE terms, as postulated.
-The PE contributes approximately two times as much to the anterior insula signal as the prediction does.DOI: http://dx.doi.org/10.7554/eLife.24770.009
+The PE contributes approximately two times as much to the anterior insula signal as the prediction does.

 Since we expect both predictions and PEs to contribute positively to the measured brain signal, we extracted the weight parameters for predictions and PEs from the left and right anterior insula regions in which log-BF >3.
 Firstly, the weights for both predictions and PEs were positive as postulated by the model.
 Interestingly, the weight for the PE was approximately two-times as strong as the prediction (left anterior insula: 1:2.1; right: 1:2.2), which is very similar to the ratio of 1:2 reported in a previous study in the fusiform face area (Egner et al., 2010).
 A stronger weighting of the PE results in reduced responses for expected compared to unexpected painful stimuli as illustrated in Figure 1C and observed here in SCR (Figure 2C), pupil dilation (Figure 2D), and anterior insula and amygdala activation (Figure 3A) as well as in other studies (Alink et al., 2010; Todorovic et al., 2011).

-## Comparing different PE types
+### Comparing different PE types

-While neuronal coding of reward prediction errors is well understood (
+While neuronal coding of reward prediction errors is well understood (Schultz et al., 2015), the specifics of aversive PE coding are currently debated (Belova et al., 2007; Seymour et al., 2007; Boll et al., 2013; Fiorillo, 2013; Klavir et al., 2013; Roy et al., 2014; Matsumoto et al., 2016).
+We therefore compared three versions of the predictive coding model that differed in their PE specification.
+The original model, presented above, builds on a pain PE in which a warm stimulus does not elicit a PE within pain regions (Figures 1A and 7A).
+Alternative models incorporated an absolute PE (i.e., the absolute difference between stimulus and prediction) and a signed PE (i.e., the difference between stimulus intensity and prediction), respectively (Figure 7A).
+All models share the same prediction term.

 ![Figure 7.](https://cdn.elifesciences.org/articles/24770/elife-24770-fig7-v2.jpg)

 **Figure 7.:** (A) Different variants of the predictive coding model.
 All variants share the same prediction term (as in Figure 1A), but differ in the computation of the PE.
 The original model used here, specifies a pain PE, which equals zero for warm stimuli (second panel, solid lines).
 An alternative model specifies an absolute PE (third panel, dotted lines).
 The third alternative model uses a signed PE (fourth panel, dash-dot lines).
 Please note that all three alternatives result in the same PE for painful stimuli.
 They only differ in the PE for warm stimuli.
 The right-most panel shows the expected response profile for each of the three PE definitions when prediction and PE are equally weighted, i.e. simple sum of both terms.
 Please note that the signed PE (dash-dot line) model does not capture any factorial interactions between cues and stimuli.
 (B) log-BF comparing the absolute PE model against the original, pain PE model for ROIs and autonomic measures.
 No evidence stronger than log-BF < −3 is available for the absolute PE model.
-(C) log-BF comparing the signed PE model against the pain PE model shows no decisive evidence for the signed PE model.DOI: http://dx.doi.org/10.7554/eLife.24770.010
+(C) log-BF comparing the signed PE model against the pain PE model shows no decisive evidence for the signed PE model.

 The original, pain PE model provided a better fit of the pupil, NPS, and ROI responses when compared against the absolute PE model (Figure 7B).
 Only the PAG and bilateral amygdala tended to favor the absolute PE model, but the model evidence did not pass the threshold of log-BF < −3.
 The pain PE model also provided a better fit than the signed PE model for SCR and pupil diameter (Figure 7C).
 For the ROIs, the pain PE also provided better fits, while the signed PE tended to fit the NPS response slightly better.
 But again, none of the ROI comparisons revealed above threshold evidence.
 In summary, neither the absolute nor the signed PE model provided compelling evidence for a better fit than the pain PE model.
 In fact, the pain model explained the responses better than the alternatives in most of the ROIs.